markcheeky/torch-simple/README.md

 # torch-simple

-Simple things that make working with torch more convenient
+Things I wish were in torch.

-Currently work-in-progress, not yet released as a package, expect breaking changes.
+Breaking changes can occur.
+Not released as a package.